wheregmis/lumen-blocks/docsite/docs/docs-src/0.1/src/installation/index.md

 # Installation

-This guide will walk you through the process of installing and setting up Laminar Blocks in your Dioxus project.
+This guide will walk you through the process of installing and setting up Lumen Blocks in your Dioxus project.

 ## Prerequisites

-Before installing Laminar Blocks, ensure you have:
+Before installing Lumen Blocks, ensure you have:

 - [Rust](https://www.rust-lang.org/tools/install) installed
 - [Dioxus CLI](https://dioxuslabs.com/learn/0.6/getting_started/#installing-the-cli) installed